kelu124/PRJ-eco_business/Bibliography.md

 Some interesting comments also appear on HackerNews [YC_UltrasoundMachineExpensive].

+## Funded companies

+The companies who have received the most funding are Supersonic Imagine (general imaging), Butterfly Network (general imaging ), Delphinus (breast), U-Systems (breast) and Signostics (urology) [ref][Funding Analysis of Diagnostic Ultrasound Companies].
+* Since 2010, 29 diagnostic ultrasound companies have secured external capital funding.
+* There has been a lot of funding activity for companies developing ultrasound solutions for point of care applications, but the deal sizes tend to be smaller (average funding of $4.7M).
+The most funded are Clarius ($17.5M), Biim Ultrasound ($12M) and  eZono ($10M).
+* The most recent venture-funded new market entrant is Clarius Mobile Health, with total funding to date of $17.5M. __Clarius is funded by  private investors and strategic partners, rather than venture capital__.
+* The last major exit by a venture - funded diagnostic ultrasound company was in 2013, when Zonare was acquired by Mindray for $102M

 ## Bibliography

+[Funding Analysis of Diagnostic Ultrasound Companies]: http://signifyresearch.net/wp-content/uploads/2017/05/09.05.2017_V3_Investment-Analysis-of-Ultrasound-Companies.pdf "Funding Analysis of Diagnostic Ultrasound Companies"

 [YC_UltrasoundMachineExpensive]: https://news.ycombinator.com/item?id=13230741  "(YC) Why Are Ultrasound Machines So Expensive? "